What Do Oregon’s Laws Really Say About Psychedelic Drugs?

 Are Magic Mushrooms Legal in Oregon?

-Magic mushrooms are illegal all over the United States.
-However, in 2020, Oregon became the first state in the United States to legalize psilocybin for therapeutic use.
+In 2020, Oregon became the first state in the United States to legalize psilocybin for therapeutic use.

 The Psilocybin Program Initiative, also known as Measure 109, allows psilocybin treatment in patients 21 or older.

 In the same year, Measure 110 decriminalized the possession of psilocybin and other drugs for personal use.
 In addition, it reduced the penalty for possession of small quantities.

 If you are caught with magic mushrooms instead of being arrested, you will receive a citation, leading to fines of $100.